-Resident Evil Village doesn’t have the scare-factor of predecessor Resident Evil 7, but with its classic structure that pits you against four different bad guys, and then throws you into one set piece after another, it certainly gets your heart racing.
+Resident Evil Village doesn’t have the same scare factor as its predecessor Resident Evil 7, but with its classic structure that pits you against four different bad guys, and then throws you into one set piece after another, it certainly gets your heart racing.

 Village cranks the action all the way up, turning protagonist Ethan Winters from the victim he was in Resi 7 to an all-action survivor here in Village, but the threats are more substantial, with you coming toe to toe with a castle full of vampires, some fish people, and hordes of werewolves.
 This horror classic even takes all your weapons away from you in one memorable scene, leaving you to skulk around a dingy house while something is on the loose.

-Village is a great pick because its a love letter to the series that came before it, and also the canon of schlocky B-movie horrors.
-Village might start to drag in its last couple of hours, but it’s absolutely worth your time – especially with the new Resident Evil Village DLC.
+Village is a great pick because it’s a love letter to the series that came before it, and also the canon of schlocky B-movie horrors.
+Village might start to drag in its last couple of hours, but it’s absolutely worth your time – especially considering its solid DLC and VR offerings for those of you with one eye on our best PSVR2 games list.

 Alien Isolation came out all the way back in 2014, but there isn’t another PS4 game out there that has captured the sheer horror of an intelligent creature stalking you through an enclosed space.